Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Simulations: Finite sample performance

-Coverage probabilities (CPs) of the UCCR, CCR, and ACR, will be simulated and compared under different scenarios in order to see whether these asymptotically motivated CRs perform well on finite samples; see \cite{morris2019using} for some general considerations regarding such experiments.
+Coverage probabilities (CPs) of the UCCR, CCR, and ACR, have been simulated and compared under different scenarios in order to see whether these asymptotically motivated CRs perform well on finite samples; see \cite{morris2019using} for some general considerations regarding such experiments.

 Consider model \eqref{eq:Model_eq} with four ordinal predictors with 3, 4, 5, and 6 ordered categories each, one categorical (non-ordinal) predictor with 5 categories and one interval-scaled predictor.
-For every $i$th observation, each of the four ordinal predictors ($s=1,\ldots,4$) is represented in the model by dummy variables denoted as $x_{i,s,h_s}$, with $h_s=2,\ldots,p_s$ and where $p_1=3$, $p_2=4$, $p_3=5$, and $p_4=6$; the nominal predictor is denoted as $x_{i,5,h_5}$ with $h_5=2,\ldots,5$; and the interval-scaled predictor as $x_{i,1}$.
+Each of the four ordinal predictors ($s=1,\ldots,4$) is represented in the model by dummy variables denoted as $x_{i,s,h_s}$ for observation $i$, with $h_s=2,\ldots,p_s$ and where $p_1=3$, $p_2=4$, $p_3=5$, and $p_4=6$; the nominal predictor is denoted as $x_{i,5,h_5}$ with $h_5=2,\ldots,5$; and the interval-scaled predictor as $x_{i,1}$.
 The first category of the categorical variables is considered as the baseline.
 Thus, the simulated model is

 where the number of categories of the ordinal response is $k=4$, i.e., $j=1,2,3$.
 This model was fitted for 500 data sets that were simulated using the following true parameters: for the intercepts $\alpha_1=-2$, $\alpha_2=2$, and $\alpha_3=5.5$; for the non-ordinal categorical predictor $\boldsymbol{\beta}_5'=(0.7,1.4,-0.3,-1.2)$; and for the interval-scaled predictor $\beta_1=0.3$.
-The values of the ordinal predictors were drawn from the population distributions illustrated in Figure \ref{fig:OrdPredDistributionsExample1}.
+The values of the ordinal predictors were drawn from the population distributions represented in Figure \ref{fig:OrdPredDistributionsExample1}.

-The simulated values for the non-ordinal categorical predictor were drawn from the following population distribution: 0.2, 0.2, 0.3, 0.1, 0.2 for categories 1, 2, 3, 4, and 5, respectively.
+The simulated values for the non-ordinal categorical predictor were drawn from the population distribution defined by probabilities 0.2, 0.2, 0.3, 0.1, 0.2 for categories 1, 2, 3, 4, and 5, respectively.
 The interval-scaled covariate $x_1$ was randomly generated from $\mathcal{N}(1,4)$.

 The current simulation design offers 12 different scenarios defined by two factors: (i) distances between parameter values of adjacent ordinal categories and (ii) sample sizes.
 The true parameter vectors of the ordinal predictors were chosen to represent three different levels (large, medium, and small) of distances between the parameter values of their adjacent ordinal categories as shown in Figure \ref{fig:CIs_UMLEvsCMLE_Datav04trueParam_plot}.
 These will be referred to as ``monotonicity degrees''.
 Four different sample sizes were considered: $n=50$, 100, 500, and 1,000.